Causal thinking for decision making on Electronic Health Records: why and how: Application: evidence from MIMIC-IV on which resuscitation fluid to use

 \paragraph{Outcome and treatment estimators:}

-To model the outcome and treatment, we used two common but different estimators: random forests and ridge logistic regression implemented with scikit-learn \citep{pedregosa2011scikit}.
-We chose the hyperparameters with a random search procedure (detailed in Appendix \ref{apd:hyper_parameter_search}).
-While logistic regression handles predictors in a linear fashion, random forests should have the benefit of modeling non-linear relations as well.
+To model the outcome and treatment, we used two common but different estimators: random forests and ridge logistic regression implemented with scikit-learn \cite{pedregosa2011scikit}.
+We chose the hyperparameters with a random search procedure (\nameref{apd:hyper_parameter_search}).
+While logistic regression handles predictors in a linear fashion, random forests bring the benefit of modeling non-linear relations.